Zibsun/leands/docs/storymapping.md

 * **Roles/personas**.
 Start with describing User roles (personas).
 Take sticky notes and write down Actors working with the product: end-users, moderators, agents, etc.
 * **User goals**.
 Write down several User Goals on separate sticky notes for the main actor.
 * **User Tasks**.
-Describe every Goal as a list of several User Tasks leading to it, where each task can be seen as a step in a business process.
+Describe every goal as a list of several User Tasks leading to it, where each task can be seen as a step in a business process.
 * **Walking Skeleton**.
 Under each User Task, place a sticky note describing the simplest way to implement a functionality allowing a user to perform the task.
 * **User Stories**.
 When the Walking Skeleton is complete, place all the improvements and additional product functionality on the lines below.
 * **Technical Tasks**.
 Next, expand your Story Map with items describing infrastructure changes and general backend development.